TryMosaic GDPR Notice

 Right to Erasure

 You have the right to request the deletion of your personal data in certain circumstances.
-You can delete your account and associated data by contacting our Data Protection Officer.
+You can request deletion of your account and associated data by contacting us at hello@trymosaic.co.

 Right to Restrict Processing

 You have the right to request the restriction or suppression of your personal data in certain circumstances.
-Contact our DPO to exercise this right.
+Contact us at hello@trymosaic.co to exercise this right.

 Right to Data Portability

-You have the right to obtain and reuse your personal data for your own purposes across different services by contacting our Data Protection Officer.
+You have the right to obtain and reuse your personal data for your own purposes across different services by contacting us at hello@trymosaic.co.

 Right to Object